 Far stronger than anything you will get from manual brewing methods like a French press or pour-over, moka coffee occupies an interesting spot between good old “regular” coffee and crisp espresso.
 If you’re interested in an old school brewing experience that can produce both a shot and a mugful of strong, bold coffee, this is an excellent, tremendously affordable option.

 Check out our detailed breakdown of the differences between moka pot coffee and traditional espresso here.

 The Heat Source

-Moka Pots are beautifully simple, tried and true stovetop coffee makers that go the distance.
+Moka pots are beautifully simple, tried and true stovetop coffee makers that go the distance.
 However, you should consider your stove type before you fall in love with one that is incompatible with your induction stove top.
-Most induction-compatible moka coffee makers will be labeled as such.
+Most induction-compatible moka coffee makers will be labelled as such.